Valve Turners: October 2016: Climate Direct Action

 All five participants planned to use the necessity defense to draw attention to their cause and justify their actions, though three were not permitted to do so.
 The judge presiding over the Johnston & Klapstein trial, Robert Tiffany, initially ruled that they could mount the necessity defense.
 However, he then reversed his decision, prohibiting expert testimony that would establish the argument for necessity, before dismissing the case before the defendants could present its necessity defense.
 Klapstein said she was happy the charges were dismissed, but "at the same time, we were indeed disappointed not to be able to present this to the jury.
 We were hoping to educate the jury and the classroom of greater public opinion on the dire issues of climate change".
 Foster, Higgins, and Ward were prohibited by the judges overseeing their cases from mounting the necessity defense.

 This group calls itself Climate Direct Action but became known as the Valve Turners and released a film under that name composed of footage they recorded before and during the process of turning the shut-off valves.

 February 2019: Enbridge Line 4

-Four members of the Catholic Worker Movement were arrested on February 4, 2019, for attempting to shut down the Enbridge Line 4 pipeline near Grand Rapids, MN.
+Four members of the Catholic Worker Movement—Michele Naar-Obed, Allyson Polman, Brenna Cussen Anglada, Daniel Yildirim—were arrested on February 4, 2019, for attempting to shut down the Enbridge Line 4 pipeline near Grand Rapids, MN.
 This group called itself "The Four Necessity Valve Turners," a nod to the necessity defense for their actions.
 The activists informed Enbridge of their planned action, at which point the company shut down the pipeline remotely.
+In their trial, the judge permitted a limited necessity defense.
+In 2021, they were found guilty of a misdemeanor of aiding and abetting criminal damage to property under $500, and sentenced to a $75 fine and a sentence of 15 days.